 02 of 07

-Many of the most beautiful flowers in the garden are annuals, meaning they need to planted every year.
+Many of the most beautiful flowers in the garden are annuals, meaning they need to be planted every year.
 These include favorites like pansies, petunias, impatiens, and marigolds and they are prized for the brilliant color they add to the landscape.

 Some annuals are self-sowing or what gardeners like to call 'volunteers.'
 Most of the time, these will seed themselves and produce beautiful plants year after year.